 TV shows that tackle topics like marijuana almost never manage to do it successfully.
 Here are 5 exceptions.

-Despite marijuana’s acceptance, there’s one area that’s sorely missing improvement: TV.
+Despite marijuana’s acceptance, there’s one area that sorely needs improvement: weed’s presence on TV.
 For the most part, weed TV shows don’t know how to get it right.
 Like most societal issues, marijuana is a thorny topic, one that seems hard to seamlessly include into a narrative.

 Netflix has tried to bring marijuana to the forefront, developing different programs like “Disjointed” and “Cooking on High.”
-Although there’s money and talent behind these series, none have been successful (or very good, to be honest), highlighting situations where marijuana is used as a gimmick and a way of gaining views instead of a tool to develop intriguing and relatable storylines.
+Although there’s money and talent behind these series, none have been successful or good, clunkily adding marijuana as a gimmick to gain views and create controversy instead of presenting it as a realistic part of people’s lives.

 Here are the best weed-centric shows to add to your watch-list:

 “Weeds” is an old show with an already dated premise, but it still works.
 Nancy Botwin is a mother of two whose husband just passed away and is left with all sorts of debts and challenges.
-Of course, her next step is to start selling illegal weed to her rich neighbors to earn some extra cash.
+Of course, her next step is to start selling weed to her rich neighbors to earn some extra cash.
 Developed by Jenji Kohan (who also created “Orange is the New Black”), “Weeds” is a comedy that’s also a drama, with different degrees of success per season.
-Throughout its eight year run, the show managed to stay innovative, funny, and always featured a complex lead character.
-It’s also a time capsule of sorts, set during a time when weed was more taboo than it is now, offering glimpses of the present we’re currently living in.
+Throughout its eight year run, the show managed to stay innovative and funny, always featuring a complex lead character.
+It’s also a time capsule of sorts, set during a time when weed was more taboo than it is now.
 You can stream it on Netflix.

 Another great New York show is “Broad City” which, despite focusing on the messes and adventures of two best friends, is also an ode to marijuana.
 In every season you can reliably find an episode where weed facilitates or hinders Abbi and Ilana’s adventures, all with hilarious and surprisingly touching results.
 “Broad City” has many fans and consists of four short seasons of half-hour episodes, making it the perfect binge for any mood.
 You can stream the full show on Hulu.